 Take the Kids on a Haunted Camping Trip

 When it comes to getting the most out of your October vacation to Detroit, you might want to spend a night camping and enjoying the autumn weather before the cold winter sets in.
-There are many haunted events planned around this favorite outdoor activity in 2019, including:
+These Halloween-themed overnight trips are more geared toward family fun than scaring the guests.

 - Haunted Hollows Camping Events: This annual series of events takes place on September 13 and 20, 2019, at the Groveland Oaks County Park in Holly, Michigan, an approximately 50-minute drive from Detroit.
 The fun includes camping, trick-or-treating, face painting, hayrides, pumpkin painting, monster puppet crafting, and dancing to a DJ's tunes.

 - Boo Bash Camping Events: At Addison Oaks County Park in Leonard, Michigan, also about 50 minutes from Detroit, this series of events will be a hit with the kids.
 Complete with a haunted house, an all-ages costume contest, campground trick-or-treating and campsite decorating, Halloween face painting, inflatables, family games, costumed DJ dance, and more, these events take place on October 11 and 18, 2019.

 Watch Some Scary Entertainment